Pakistan International Airlines: 2020s

-Following EU's decision to ban PIA, the United States banned the airline because of concerns about its certification of pilots on 9 July 2020.
+Following the EU's decision to ban PIA, the United States banned the airline over concerns about its certification of pilots on 9 July 2020.
 By that date, PIA was also banned from flights in the United Kingdom, and Pakistani pilots in Vietnam and Malaysia were grounded on a temporary basis.
 I addition, on 15 July 2020, the US Federal Aviation Administration downgraded Pakistan's International Aviation Safety Assessment rating to Category 2, preventing Pakistani airlines including PIA from establishing new services in the United States or carrying the code of any US airline.

-On 18 July, PIA dismissed seven pilots and one member of cabin crew whose licences had been revoked by the country's Civil Aviation Authority (CAA).
+On 18 July, PIA dismissed seven pilots and one member of cabin crew whose licenses had been revoked by the country's Civil Aviation Authority (CAA).

 On 28 December, the EU ban was extended for three more months, stating that an official inspection of the CAA would have to be performed first.
 On 16 March 2021, the ban was extended to July.
 Less than a month later, the ban was extended indefinitely, following another safety concern regarding the CAA that was made public by the International Civil Aviation Organization (ICAO).
 ICAO has yet to perform safety audit of the CAA.
 The European Union Aviation Safety Agency (EASA) stated that the ICAO's safety audit would be a sign of improvement.

 On 6 November 2021, the first sign of improvement appeared when the CAA received positive feedback from Europe's Safety Audit for Foreign-Origin Aircraft (SAFA).

 In late 2023, PIA was forced to cancel numerous flights due to unpaid fuel bills.
 Resulting cancelations resulted in multiple instances of customer anger creating viral social media content.
 State-owned Pakistan State Oil suspended fueling of PIA aircraft after PIA's request for additional government funding was denied.

 Further improvements were made on 8 March 2023, when PIA completed an online safety audit conducted by EASA.

-On 29 November 2024, EASA lifted the EU ban on PIA, citing improvements in the CAA's oversight.
-PIA subsequentially announced the resumption of flights to Europe, beginning with a flight to Paris that took off on 10 January 2025.
-However, PIA subsequently apologised after it released an advertisement for the event, which was criticised for using imagery reminiscent of the September 11 attacks and led to Prime Minister Shehbaz Sharif announcing an inquiry.
+On 29 November 2024, EASA lifted its ban on PIA, citing improvements in the CAA's oversight.
+PIA subsequently announced the resumption of flights to Europe, beginning with a flight to Paris that took off on 10 January 2025.